Caracas helicopter incident

 On 27 June 2017, there was an incident involving a police helicopter at the Supreme Tribunal of Justice (TSJ) and Interior Ministry in Caracas, Venezuela.
-Claiming to be a part of an anti-government coalition of military, police and civilians, the occupants of the helicopter allegedly launched several grenades and fired at the building, although no one was injured or killed.
+Claiming to be a part of an anti-government coalition of military, police and civilians, the occupants of the helicopter launched several grenades and fired at the building, although no one was injured or killed.
 President Nicolás Maduro called the incident a "terrorist attack".
 The helicopter escaped and was found the next day in a rural area.
 On 15 January 2018, Óscar Pérez, the pilot and instigator of the incident, was killed during a military raid by the Venezuelan army that was met with accusations of extrajudicial killing.

 Attacks

 Attorney General Luisa Ortega Díaz had recently defected from the Bolivarian government, condemning its response to the 2017 Venezuelan protests and its plan to rewrite the 1999 constitution drafted by President Maduro's predecessor, Hugo Chávez.
 The pro-Maduro Supreme Tribunal had convened to judge matters involving Ortega Díaz.
 The judicial body approved motions to ban Ortega from leaving the country, to freeze her assets and to relieve her of her duties, transferring her prosecutorial powers to ombudsman Tarek William Saab, who had close ties to President Maduro.

 On 27 June 2017, Maduro stated that if his government were to fail, he and his supporters would use force to reestablish the Venezuelan government.

 We would never give up, and what couldn't be done with votes, we would do with weapons, we would liberate the fatherland with weapons.